vivienpou/react-boilerplate/README.md

 - _The best test setup:_ Automatically guarantee code quality and non-breaking changes.
 (Seen a react app with 100% test coverage before?)
 - _Native web app:_ Your app's new home?
-The home screen of your users' phones.
+The home screen of your Products' phones.
 - _The fastest fonts:_ Say goodbye to vacant text.
 - _Stay fast_: Profile your app's performance from the comfort of your command line!